 - The Competition will be Titled - JPL Men and Ladies Competition.

 - The JPL Men and JPL Ladies are separate competitions.Scores are not combined.

 - There are 18 teams registered that will run for 17 weeks starting on 23 January with NO byes.Teams will play either 9 home / 8 away OR 8 home / 9 away as there is an uneven number of matches.

 - There are 16 individual frames per match - players are nominated for each frame.

 - It is permitted to nominate a player for two consecutive frames.

-- There will be 11 Men frames and five Ladies frames so therefore no tied matches.
+- There will be 12 Men frames and 4 Ladies frames.

-- Each frame must have a lag to determine who breaks first.
+- Each match starts with a lag to determine who breaks first.
 It is alternate thereafter.

 - Players can only play a maximum of 2 Singles frames.

 - Men can have a maximum of 12 players per match and a minimum of 6 players without penalty.